 Emotions: Klausner is very exited and also nervous in the story.
 Quickly re-read the story and collect as many words and phrases used to describe Klausner’s feelings as you can.
 Are there any other strategies the author used in the story to express the characters’ feelings?

+This is a nice unit.
+All your tasks will work well.
+The only thing that is missing, is a final writing task.
+Think of a meaningful text that the students could write as a final task.
+It needn’t be long, but it should have an authentic purpose, audience and format.

+9/10

 For the teacher